blkdot/revly-webapp/README.md

 There we specify the environment variable that should be used.

-The `.env.example` file contains the default configuration for the dev environment
+The `.env.example` file contains the default configuration for the production environment

 ## Start the project